Hype Boy: Reception

 "Hype Boy" received positive reviews from music critics and appeared on many year-end rankings of the best songs of 2022.
 Rolling Stone placed "Hype Boy" at number 24 on their list of the top 100 songs of 2022, highlighting it as a "standout" from the group's EP with "its addictive choreography and catchy chorus".
 NPR ranked it 85th, with the editor Sheldon Pearce characterizing it as "transformative, precisely and gently blended".
 NME ranked "Hype Boy" first on their list of the 25 best K-pop songs of the year, calling it "three minutes of pop perfection".
 The magazine ranked it 26th on their overall list of the best songs of the year, with Daly describing it as a refreshing sound that made NewJeans stand out in a pool of similar-sounding K-pop groups.
 On other K-pop year-end lists, "Hype Boy" appeared at number one on the list by Riff Magazine, number two by Insider and number four by The Korea Herald.
-It was also featured on unranked lists of the year's best K-pop songs by Nylon, Teen Vogue, Time, and CNN Philippines, with many comments praising its retro-styled production that brought forth a nostalgic yet also modern feel.
+It was also featured on unranked lists of the year's best K-pop songs by Nylon, Teen Vogue, Time, Idology, and CNN Philippines, with many comments praising its retro-styled production that brought forth a nostalgic yet also modern feel.

 Commercially, "Hype Boy" debuted at number 116 on the Billboard Global 200 and peaked at number 52.
 It set the record for the longest-charting song by a K-pop girl group on the Billboard Global 200 chart, spending 42 weeks in total.
 In the group's native South Korea, "Hype Boy" was a commercial success, prompting TikTok dance challenges and covers by other K-pop groups.
 On the music streaming service Melon, "Hype Boy" alongside "Ditto" and "OMG" occupied the top three spots of the most-listened-to songs for two consecutive months, making NewJeans the first musician to do so in the site's 18-year history.
 By January 2023, it surpassed BTS' "Butter" as the most-streamed song on Spotify in South Korea.
 On the national Circle Digital Chart, the single peaked at number two.
 The Korea Music Content Association (KMCA) certified it double platinum for surpassing 200 million streams in South Korea.
 In Japan, "Hype Boy" peaked at number 41 on the Japan Hot 100 chart and was certified platinum by the Recording Industry Association of Japan (RIAJ) for accumulating over 100 million streams.

 "Hype Boy" peaked at number five on the Singaporean chart compiled by the Recording Industry Association Singapore (RIAS).
 In other Asian music markets, the song peaked in the top 20 of Billboards Hits of the World charts for Taiwan (9), Vietnam (9), Malaysia (10), the Philippines (11), Indonesia (16), and Hong Kong (19).
 In the Americas, "Hype Boy" charted at number 90 on the Argentina Hot 100 chart and number 95 on the Canadian Hot 100 chart.